-Britney Spears Posts Sexy Snap Wearing Corset Top & Tiny Bottoms
+Britney Spears Posts Sexy Snap Wearing Corset Top And Tiny Bottoms

 “Apple Pie is real!” remarked another.

-Britney Spears previously mentioned the dessert that gets demolished in the movie American Pie in her song “Private Show.”
-It includes the lyric, “Tasting all my apple pie / Apple pie, satisfy.”
+Britney Spears previously mentioned the dessert that gets demolished in the movie American Pie in her song, “Private Show.”
+It includes the lyric, “Tasting all my apple pie/Apple pie, satisfy.”

 Since January, rumors have been circulating that Britney Spears’ next big single will be titled “Apple Pie.”
-Previous reports said that she was going to record the song with girl group Fifth Harmony, but now Britney fans believe that the living pop icon decided to make it a solo project.
+Previous reports said that she was going to record the song with girl group Fifth Harmony, but now Britney fans believe that the pop icon decided to make it a solo project.
 The release date for “Apple Pie” is thought to be June 21.

 There is a tiny bit of evidence to back up the “Apple Pie” speculation.
 Britney Spears has been including apple emojis in all of her recent Instagram posts, including one from this morning in which she recreated a scene from the movie Pretty Woman.

 As previously reported by the Inquisitr, Spears was wearing a robe and had her makeup done in that short video clip, so perhaps it was filmed while she was getting ready to shoot the “Apple Pie” music video.

 Even if the “Apple Pie” rumors aren’t true, its clear that something is up.
 Fans will just have to wait and see if Spears confirms their suspicions by starting to add pie emojis to all of her Instagram posts, too.